-Vegan stuffed sweet potatoes with a Moroccan inspired twist – these are filled with bulgur tabbouleh, hummus, baba ghanoush, crispy chickpeas, and pomegranate.
+Vegan Moroccan stuffed sweet potatoes – these are filled with bulgur tabbouleh, hummus, baba ghanoush, crispy chickpeas, and pomegranate.
 All the best things to eat in autumn, wrapped up in a potato.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.